 Every dancer should have a basic understanding of how his or her body moves.
 The study of muscular movement is called Kinesiology.
 When it comes to Dance Kinesiology, the first topic to master is that of Muscular Contractions; we looked at the two basic types of contractions in Dance Kinesiology 101.
 The goal of Dance Kinesiology is to allow the dancer to understand what’s going on in her body, promoting greater confidence in executing moves and combinations.

 To that end, our study continues by looking at the various roles muscles can perform.
-After that, we’ll use our new-found knowledge to consider how dancers can become more conscientious about their movements.
+After that, we’ll use our new-found knowledge to consider how dancers can become more conscious about their movements.

 Roles of Muscles: Agonists & Synergists